 „Matthias Schranner is one of the best negotiators – worldwide.”

-“Based on my learnings working as a police negotiator, I started to translate the knowledge and experience from law enforcement to business and politics.
+“Based on my experience working as a police negotiator, I started to translate the knowledge from law enforcement to business and politics.
 My mission is to bring together the global negotiation community.
-With our teams in Zurich, New York City, Hong Kong and Dubai, we engage leaders to share their experience and learnings.
+With our teams in Zurich, New York City, Hong Kong and Dubai, we encourage leaders to share their experience and learnings.

 –Together we can solve the most critical negotiation challenges.“

 Negotiation expert Matthias Schranner was originally trained by the police and the FBI as a lead negotiator for high-stakes situations.
 For the past 15 years, he and his team at the Schranner Negotiation Institute have been advising clients including the UN, global corporations and political parties in difficult negotiations.